apache/trafficcontrol/blueprints/tags.md

-The request must be rejected with an appropriate HTTP response code on the interval [400, 500) if the Tag named in the request path does not exist, the new name is the name of a pre-existing Tag (excluding the Tag itself, which should allow for successful completion as a no-op), the new name contains non-alphanumeric characters, or the request body cannot be understood as a JSON representation of a Tag.
+The request must be rejected with an appropriate HTTP response code on the interval [400, 500) if the Tag named in the request path does not exist, the new name is the name of a pre-existing Tag (excluding the Tag itself, which should allow for successful completion as a no-op), the new name contains characters that are not alphanumeric, <kbd>=</kbd>, or <kbd>\_</kbd>, or the request body cannot be understood as a JSON representation of a Tag.

 *Response Example*
 ```http